-New Story and ICON will be taking the printer to the field in the coming 18 months and begin in El Salvador.
-Cost, quality, and efficiency once the printer is in country will determine the roll-out plans for 2019 and beyond.
+New Story and ICON will be taking the printer to the field in 2019.
+Cost, quality, and efficiency once the printer is in country will determine the roll-out plans for additional communities in 2019 and beyond.

 What is the roll out plan for this technology.
 Will all New Story homes be built using 3D printing?

-The printer is projected to be in the field in the coming 18 months and families will begin to move-in after printing, seismic, and safety tests are completed, likely in Q2 or Q3 of 2019.
+The printer is projected to be in the field in 2019 and families will begin to move-in after printing, seismic, and safety tests are completed,

 When will the first family move into a 3D printed home?

 These printers are designed to work under the constraints common places like Haiti and rural El Salvador where power can be unpredictable, potable water is not a guarantee, and technical assistance is sparse.
 Building the printer to not rely on these items was crucial to bet on the reliability of the printer in the field.

 What are the challenges of 3D printing in less than ideal conditions?

 Safety & durability: The printer currently operates in Austin, TX, a city with some of the world’s toughest building codes.
 Safety, durability, and specifications have been focus of New Story & ICON since day one.

 Underserved population focused: These printers are designed to work under the constraints common places like Haiti and rural El Salvador where power can be unpredictable, potable water is not a guarantee, and technical assistance is sparse.
 Simply put, it’s designed for the developing world and to tackle housing shortages instead of building with profit motivation.